AndrejOrsula/ign_moveit2_examples/docs/README.md

 ### How to prepare a Robot URDF for using Gazebo with ros2_control

-Two main actions needs to be done to prepare the URDF model to use `Gazebo` and `ros2_control`: configure `ros2_control` setting using the `ros2_control` URDF macro, and add a plugin to `Gazebo` to parse the `ros2_control` tags and load the appropriate hardware interfaces and controller manager.
+Two main actions need to be done to prepare the URDF model to use `Gazebo` and `ros2_control`: configure `ros2_control` setting using the `ros2_control` URDF macro, and add a plugin to `Gazebo` to parse the `ros2_control` tags and load the appropriate hardware interfaces and controller manager.